 Maybe you decide to ask someone to meet up for coffee or just send them a quick check-in text to ensure things are going well.

 As long as you’re making the effort, you’ll be rewarded with healthy relationships and a more fulfilling life.

 Another way to promote the production of oxytocin is to spend time with your loved ones.

-Balance is an important part of living a happy life.
+Balance is an important part of creating your own happiness.
 If you have ambitious goals, it can be difficult to take a step back and re-charge.